 Lack of data to comply: As was discussed during the workshop, the impetus of this issue being scoped with the Rulemaking was the failure of nine (9) projects to Screen Q in PG&E’s service territory.
 One (1) additional project has similarly failed Screen Q in SCE’s service territory and none (0) have failed in SDG&E’s service territory.
 As was also discussed at the workshop during which this proposal was suggested, because there have been so few (and in some cases zero) examples from which a Utility would be able to extract data, the Utilities have no rational basis from which, as is required per this proposal, to reasonably estimate costs that would be incurred as a result of the Transmission Cluster Study.

-Insufficient time to fully vet: The previous Rule 21 rulemaking included a multi-monthdiscussion on a cost-envelope type of cost cap, the results of which are adopted in Commission Decision 16-06-052.
-The Utilities believe any discussions on cost cap type issues in Rule 21 should be allocated sufficient time to be fully vetted, and the schedule allotted in this rulemaking does not allow such a discussion.
+Insufficient time to fully vet: The previous Rule 21 rulemaking included a multi-year discussion on cost related proposals, the results of which are adopted in Commission Decision 16-06-052.
+The Joint Utilities believe any discussions on cost cap type issues in Rule 21 should be allocated sufficient time to be fully vetted, and the schedule allotted for the issues scoping within Working Group One does not allow such a discussion.

 Appendix A: Relevant Sections of Rule 21